The Company Auditing Your Charts Makes more by saying no.

 Inventory as Liability: The Financial Exposure coming in January

 January 2026 is not just the start of a new era in wound care.
-It marks the moment that the economics of skin-substitutes and wound barriers are rewritten in real time.
-What clinics purchased in good faith under one payment model may be billed under a completely different one—and the gap between those two is where the real exposure is.
+It marks the moment when the economics of skin-substitutes and wound barriers are rewritten in real time.
+That gap between past and future is where real exposure is now.
+Here’s a quick primer.